908079/email-chatbot/data/source_code_explanation.md

 #### Conversation History Clearing
 A "Clear conversation history" button is provided for the user to clear the conversation history.
 When clicked, the conversation history is cleared from the session state.

-## Main Execution
-Finally, the script calls the main() function if it's being run as a standalone script.
-This starts the Streamlit application.